All Episodes

 Unemployment has reached the lowest rate in over one half a century.

-For my administration, is the lowest for any United States president in the history of our country.
+The average unemployment rate, this is a beauty, for my administration is the lowest for any United States president in the history of our country.

 The unemployment rate among African Americans, Hispanic Americans, and Asian Americans has reached the lowest levels ever recorded.

-And for women, 71 years, and soon you're gonna be hitting the historic number.
+And for women, 71 years, and soon you're going to be hitting the historic number.

 71 years, the best numbers in 71 years.

-African American and Hispanic American poverty is plummeted to the lowest rates ever recorded.
+African American and Hispanic American poverty has plummeted to the lowest rates ever recorded.

 The best ever.